i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-24.10/netflow/netflow-overview.md

 decentralized collectors and a central processing and storage system.
 Some of the infrastructure, such as the i-Vertix Pollers can also be re-used (upgraded) to collect also flows.

-### Netflow collector
+### NetFlow Collector

-Flows are sent from your L3 network devices, such as switches, routers or firewalls to our i-Vertix Netflow collector, which can be installed on any existing [i-Vertix Poller](../glossary.md#smart-poller) (hardware or virtual machine) when enough hardware resources are available.
+Flows are sent from your L3 network devices, such as switches, routers or firewalls to our i-Vertix NetFlow collector, which can be installed on any existing [i-Vertix Poller](../glossary.md#smart-poller) (hardware or virtual machine) when enough hardware resources are available.

 Like the monitoring data which is gathered by the i-Vertix Poller engine, also the flows are sent to a centralized managing system.

-### Netflow Analyzer
+### NetFlow Analyzer

-The centralized **i-Vertix Netflow analyzer** receives all collected flows from the netflow collectors and processes, aggregates, stores and provides the data afterwards for further use.
-It is best practice to align the Netflow analyzer system next to the *Central Monitoring Manager* to minify the time of data exchange between the monitoring system and the netflow analyzer when interacting with flows.
+The centralized **i-Vertix NetFlow Analyzer** (NTA) receives all collected flows from the netflow collectors and processes, aggregates, stores and provides the data afterwards for further use.
+It is best practice to align the *NetFlow Analyzer system* next to the *Monitoring Central system* to minify the time of data exchange between the monitoring system and the netflow analyzer when interacting with flows.